burcukolcak/burcukolcak.github.io/_pages/research.md

 ### Working Papers

 Assessing Racial Identity as Constraint on Democratic Accountability. (with Corrine McConnaughy, Tina Tucker & Ismail K. White)

 The Dynamics of Support and Opposition to the Black Lives Matter Movement.

+Military Experience and Casualty (In)Sensitivity: Evidence from Congressional Discourse During the Wars in Iraq and Afghanistan (with Michael R. Kenwick and Sumin Lee) <i>(under review)</i>.

 ### Works in Progress